Sunmark25/AirClip/README.md

         - On macOS it is built-in.

-3. **libasio-dev** (Required for Crowcpp):
+3. **Asio** (Required for Crowcpp):
-    - This library is essential for the server functionalities related to Crowcpp.
+    - This library is essential for the network/server functionalities of Crowcpp.
     - Installation:

         - Depending on your OS, you can typically use a package manager.
 For example, on Ubuntu/Debian you can use the